Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Motivating examples

 \section{Motivating examples}

-In the following subsections, we examine two clinical trials and two simulated examples with an imbalance in dropout rates and timing of dropout between the experimental and control arms.
-These examples illustrate a common challenge in clinical research, one that underscores the need for more rigorous analysis and a better understanding of the underlying issues.
-In particular, the imbalance in dropout rates raises concerns about the validity of trial outcomes and the robustness of treatment effects.
-These examples highlight the importance of employing techniques such as tipping point analysis, which can offer valuable insights into how different dropout scenarios might influence results.
-However, despite the relevance of such analyses, they are often not consistently applied or fully explored in clinical trials.
-This paper aims to address this gap by advocating for more thorough and systematic evaluations in order to ensure the reliability and accuracy of conclusions drawn from clinical studies.
+In the following subsections, we examine two clinical trials using their re-constructed data based on digitized Kaplan–Meier plots published in the literature, as well as two simulated examples with an imbalance in study discontinuation rates and timing of discontinuation between the experimental and control arms.
+While imbalance in censoring patterns alone is not a problem, if imbalance is also modified by prognosis, it may lead to bias.
+In the two clinical trials, the imbalances observed in discontinuation rates are suspected to be related to patients' prognosis.
+In the two simulated examples, we purposely introduce prognostic factors influencing the event and censoring process.
+These examples illustrate a common challenge in clinical research, where the imbalance in study discontinuation rates may raise concerns about the validity of trial results and the robustness of treatment effects to the assumption.
+These examples highlight the importance of sensitivity checks such as tipping point analysis, which can offer valuable insights into how different study discontinuation scenarios might influence results.
+However, despite the relevance of such analyses, they are often not explored or inconsistently used in clinical trials.
+This paper therefore advocates for more thorough and systematic tipping-point evaluations in order to ensure the reliability and accuracy of conclusions drawn from clinical studies.